QidiXu96/Coated-LLM/README.md

 ## Ablation Study
 ![ablation_study_final](https://github.com/user-attachments/assets/a1c4a261-9ceb-4aee-b687-d958179092ff)

-• **Dynamic Few-shot**: For each combination of interest, we select the top five similar questions (based on cosine distance) from learning examples and corresponding reasonings.
+• **Dynamic Few-shot**: For each target drug combination, we select the top five similar questions (based on cosine distance) from learning examples and collect corresponding reasonings.

-• **Knowledge**: We particularly focus on the pathway information (from CTDbase) that the therapeutic agents target as the external biomedical knowledge (RAG).
+• **External Knowledge**: We particularly focus on the pathway information (from CTDbase) that the therapeutic agents target as the external biomedical knowledge (RAG).

-• **Self-consistency**: We generate the response multiple times and aggregate them by obtaining consensus prediction via majority vote and selecting the most detailed (longest) chain of thought if its paired answer is the same as the majority.
+• **Self-consistency**: We generate the response multiple times and aggregate them by obtaining consensus prediction via majority vote and select the most detailed (longest) chain of thought if its paired answer is the same as the majority.

-• **Reviewer and Moderator**: We encourage Reviewer LLM to have multiple perspectives and discuss different branches of thoughts via tree of-thoughts reasoning.
+• **Reviewer and Moderator**: We encourage multiple Reviewer LLM to have multiple perspectives and discuss different branches of thoughts via tree of-thoughts reasoning.
 Once Reviewer LLM finish the discussion and provide feedback, the Moderator LLM aggregates the reviewer’s feedback and researcher’s response to obtain the final decision.

 ## Prompt Structure